 Prediction bias: Do not ask about people’s opinions on potential products, situations, or what they think they need.
 People are bad at predicting the future!
 Ask about recent behavior and problems.

-Confirmation bias: Be careful not to use leading questions or give examples for what kind of answers you expect.
+Confirmation bias: Be careful not to use leading questions or give examples of what kind of answers you expect.

 “Run a comprehension test before a landing page test or you won’t understand why it doesn’t work.” - @TriKro